slackapi/bolt-js/docs/_deployments/heroku.md

 > 💡 Heroku deploys code that's pushed to the [master or main branches](https://devcenter.heroku.com/articles/git-branches).
 Pushing to other branches does nothing.

-Now that your code is deployed, we need to start a web server instance using the command:
+Now that your code is deployed, we need to start a web server instance using the Heroku CLI:

 ```shell
 heroku ps:scale web=1